laninsky/from_SNPs_to_fasta/README.md

 #Coming from pyRAD
 Your .loci file can be turned in a folder of fasta alignments using the scripts at: https://github.com/laninsky/Phase_hybrid_from_next_gen/tree/master/helper_scripts

+#What if I have already got *.bam files together for my samples?
+You will need to tweak the phase_everyone.sh file to target your *.bam files to begin with instead.
+Check out the example_bam folder for an example of this.
+You'll still need the other scripts mentioned above.

 #Suggested citation
 This code was first published in: TBD